If you want to stay healthy, it’s important to get a decent amount of antioxidants each day through the foods you eat and the beverages you drink.

 Ginger is rich in antioxidants that help keep the immune system is a healthy state and aids in digestion.
 Don’t forget to add ginger to that salad dressing.

-One of the many benefits of eating dark chocolate is that it is rich with a wide range of antioxidants.
+One of the many benefits of eating dark chocolate is that it is rich in a wide range of antioxidants.

 Researchers have come up with a way to measure the antioxidant activity of food.
 ORAC, standing for ‘oxygen radical absorbance capacity’, is just that.